decred/vspd/README.md

 - **Web front-end** - A minimal, static, website providing pool stats.

-- **Two-way accountability** - All dcrvsp requests must be signed with a private key corresponding to the relevant ticket, and all dcrvsp responses are signed by with a private key known only by the server.
+- **Two-way accountability** - All vspd requests must be signed with a private key corresponding to the relevant ticket, and all vspd responses are signed by with a private key known only by the server.
 This enables both the client and the server to prove to outside observers if their counterparty is misbehaving.
 For more detail, and examples, read